 Brussels gets overlooked sometimes, but I think it’s a wonderful city.
 It has grand architecture like Paris but with a more laid back atmosphere.
 That vibe is a big part of why I think Brussels makes a great choice for a city break.
 Take some time to see the sights that make Brussels unique, and relax!
+Here’s what to do in Brussels, plus tips in case you only have one day in Brussels.

 In August of even numbered years, Brussels holds a flower carpet festival in this square.
 Intricate designs are made using thousands of flowers based on a different theme each time.
 It only lasts a few days, but it’s an amazing sight to see.
 Check here for dates to plan your trip to Brussels to see it.